 |Website with different publisher||Website the same as publisher|

 |The MLA Style Center.
-Modern Language Association of America, 2019, style.mla.org/.||Scribbr. www.scribbr.com.
+Modern Language Association of America, 2019, style.mla.org.||Scribbr. www.scribbr.com.
 Accessed 10 June 2019.|

 |“Antibiotic Resistance and Food Safety.”
-Centers for Disease Control and Prevention, U.S. Department of Health & Human Services, 5 Sept.
+Centers for Disease Control and Prevention, U.S. Department of Health and Human Services, 5 Sept.
 2018, www.cdc.gov/foodsafety/challenges/antibiotic-resistance.html.||“CEU Expresses Solidarity with the Hungarian Academy of Sciences.”
-Central European University, 3 July 2019, www.ceu.edu/article/2019-07-03/ceu-expresses-solidarity-hungarian-academy-sciences.|
+Central European U, 3 July 2019, www.ceu.edu/article/2019-07-03/ceu-expresses-solidarity-hungarian-academy-sciences.|